eliselorraine/tdd-katas/README.md

 These katas are taken from freeCodeCamp's JavaScript Algorithms and Data Structures Certification.

-They are my own solutions found through test driven development.
+They are my own solutions and I solved them using test driven development practices.